bigchaindb/bigchaindb/docs/root/source/transaction-concepts.md

 ## TRANSFER Transactions

-A TRANSFER transaction can transfer an asset by provding inputs which fulfill the current output conditions on the asset.
+A TRANSFER transaction can transfer an asset by providing inputs which fulfill the current output conditions on the asset.
 It must also specify new transfer conditions.

 **Example 1:** Suppose a red car is owned and controlled by Joe.